kittea/gif/README.md

 ![](ylmxdd.gif)

-*I was :sleeping: **quite bored** :sleeping: and I've never actually made a console game.*
+*I was :sleeping: **quite bored** :sleeping: and I've never actually made a console game..*

-*So, I've decided to make this out of boredom*
+*So, I've decided to make this, out of total boredom* :flushed: